UK Prime Minister Rishi Sunak fined for failing to wear seatbelt – KION546

 By Peter Wilkinson, CNN

-UK Prime Minister Rishi Sunak has been fined by police for failing to wear a seatbelt while he was a passenger in a moving car, British media reported on Friday.
+UK Prime Minister Rishi Sunak has been fined by police for failing to wear a seatbelt while riding in a car.

-Sunak, who was filming a social media clip at the time of the offense, received a “conditional offer of fixed penalty” by Lancashire Constabulary, PA Media reported.
+Sunak, who was filming a social media clip at the time of the offense, received a “conditional offer of fixed penalty” by Lancashire Constabulary.

+A Downing Street spokesperson on Friday said the British leader “will of course comply” with the penalty.
+“The Prime Minister fully accepts this was a mistake,” the spokesperson added.

+Sunak’s spokesperson had previously said on Thursday that Sunak apologized for a “brief error of judgment” while he filmed an Instagram video in northern England, and urged people to wear their seatbelt.

 The-CNN-Wire